PedroBranez/Repositories-Exercise/README.md

 - repository_url
 - avatar_url

-the avatar_url may not exist and in this case, a default image will be provided.
-As we can see, each user has a card in wich we can see their informatio.
+The avatar_url attribute may not exist and in this case, a default image will be provided.
+As we can see, each user has a card in wich we can see their information.
 In order to access to  their repository, we simply click on the icon that is in the right part of the card and we will be redirected to the corresponding page.